gogetwebsite/ggw_search/README.md

 ## 📝 Full config
 type Search struct{
-    TargetWords []string; // Sifting through data, to instantly search and add the path to the searchable path list.\n ReplacementWords map[string]string; // `(Regex)TargetWord` : "to raplace with" , IsNotRegex bool; // TargetWord is not a regex FullSearch bool; // use 'ReplacementWords' keys to search in all lines (and replace or not)
+    TargetWords []string; // Sifting through data, to instantly search and add the path to the searchable path list.
+    ReplacementWords map[string]string; // `(Regex)TargetWord` : "to raplace with" ,
+    IsNotRegex bool; // TargetWord is not a regex FullSearch bool; // use 'ReplacementWords' keys to search in all lines (and replace or not)